 Comparing Insurance Savings Plans With High Yield Savings Accounts And Fixed Deposits

-As for fixed deposits, banks such as DBS are offering a fixed deposit with a minimum sum of $1000 locked in for 18 months with an interest rate of 1.3% p.a., not too shabby considering the current interest rate environment but the main drawback being your money is locked in for a significant period of time.
+As for fixed deposits, banks such as DBS are offering a fixed deposit with a minimum sum of $1,000 (up to $20,000) locked in for 12 months with an interest rate of 1.6% p.a., not too shabby considering the current interest rate environment but the main drawback is that your money is locked in for a significant period of time.

 So with high yield savings accounts no longer having such a high yield and fixed deposits requiring a lock-in period, what is the alternative for achieving good yields without a lock-in tenure?